 of speech we all value so much; and

-of our people, but certain people use this tool for divisive and destructive rhetoric at the expense of peace among
+encouragement of our people, but certain people use this tool for divisive and destructive rhetoric at the expense

-for personal attacks among other Christian Brothers and Sisters, and this critical and divisive use promotes
+a tool for personal attacks among other Christian Brothers and Sisters, and this critical and divisive use promotes

-a negative view of the Southern Baptist Convention in the eyes of the society we are striving to reach with the Gospel (James 3:6, 14),
+a negative view of the Southern Baptist Convention in the eyes of the society we are striving to reach with the Gospel (James

-convention oppose blogging when it is used to cause division and disharmony among the members of our Southern Baptist
+this convention oppose blogging when it is used to cause division and disharmony among the members of our Southern

-respectfully request and expect that individuals that disrupt the fellowship through blogging repent and immediately
+and expect that individuals that disrupt the fellowship through blogging repent and immediately cease this

-on the fields to which we are called to labor, refusing to dishonor God with activities that militate against harmony and
+to which we are called to labor, refusing to dishonor God with activities that militate against harmony and good will.